 DON'T BOMB THE BIGHORN: Desert bighorn sheep need YOU to take action!
-The Desert National Wildlife Refuge, just outside the city lights of Las Vegas, is nearly 1.6 million acres and home to one of Nevada’s largest desert bighorn sheep populations and over 1.2 million acres of proposed wilderness, is yet AGAIN under assault by the military.
+The Desert National Wildlife Refuge, just outside the city lights of Las Vegas, is nearly 1.6 million acres and home to one of Nevada’s largest desert bighorn sheep populations.
+Yet, AGAIN, it is under assault by the military.

 Find out how you can take action to help defend the Desert National Wildlife Refuge!